-Some dashboards have incorporated the Shelf life calculator, which means the shelf life information of red meat is available via the logger.
+Some dashboards have incorporated the shelf life calculator, which means the shelf life information of red meat is available via the logger.
 Alternatively, the user has the option of downloading the logger temperature and manually calculate the shelf life remaining of product.
-Access to the shelf life calculator is free via MLA Creative Commons link).
+Access to the shelf life calculator is free to access via the creative commons licence website (To access shelf life calculator directly use this link).